Events will take place on Saturday, January 19 between 9:00 am and 4:00 pm in a variety of locations in the Baltimore Convention Center.

 The Mathematical Art Exhibition is organized by Robert Fathauer, Tessellations Company, and Nathan Selikoff, Digital Awakening Studios; and supported by the Special Interest Group of the MAA for Mathematics and the Arts, and the Bridges Organization.
 A popular feature at the Joint Mathematics Meetings, this exhibition provides a break in your day.
 On display are works in various media by artists who are inspired by mathematics and by mathematicians who use visual art to express their love of mathematics.
 Topology, fractals, polyhedra, and tiling are some of the ideas at play here.
 Do not miss this unique opportunity for a different perspective on mathematics.
 The exhibition will be located inside the Joint Mathematics Exhibits and open during the exhibit hours, including from 9:00 am to noon on Saturday, January 19.
 For questions about the Mathematical Art Exhibition, please contact Robert Fathauer at firstname.lastname@example.org.

-Interactive Lecture for Students and Teachers, Saturday, 10:00–10:50 am, Ben Orlin, Math with Bad Drawings, Tic-Tac-Toe (or, What is Mathematics?).
+Interactive Lecture for Students and Teachers, Saturday, 10:00–10:50 am, Ben Orlin, Math with Bad Drawings, Tic-Tac-Toe (or, What is Mathematics?)

 Who Wants to Be a Mathematician Championship, organized by Michael A. Breen, American Mathematical Society, and William T. Butterworth, DePaul University; Saturday, 1:00 pm-2:45 pm.
 Show your support for top high school students from the U.S., Canada, and the U.K. in this international "Who Wants to Be a Mathematician" as they compete for a US\$5,000 first prize for themselves and US\$5,000 for their school’s math department.
 Semifinals are at 1:00 pm and finals are at 2:00 pm.
 Come match wits with the contestants, support their mathematical achievement, and have tremendous fun at the same time.

-Math Wrangle, organized by Ed Keppelmann, University of Nevada Reno, and Phil Yasskin, Texas A&M University, Saturday afternoon.
+Math Wrangle, organized by Ed Keppelmann, University of Nevada Reno, and Phil Yasskin, Texas A&M University, 10:30 am-noon.
 The Math Wrangle will pit teams of students against each other, the clock, and a slate of great math problems.
 The format of a Math Wrangle is designed to engage students in mathematical problem solving, promote effective teamwork, provide a venue for oral presentations, and develop critical listening skills.
 A Math Wrangle incorporates elements of team sports and debate, with a dose of strategy tossed in for good measure.
 The intention of the Math Wrangle demonstration at the Joint Math Meetings is to show how teachers, schools, circles, and clubs can get students started in this exciting combination of mathematical problem solving with careful argumentation via public speaking, strategy and rebuttal.
-Sponsors for this event is SIGMAA for Math Circles for Students and Teachers (SIGMAA-MCST).
+Sponsors for this event are SIGMAA for Math Circles for Students and Teachers (SIGMAA-MCST).

 Cathy O’Neil, CEO of ORCAA, Big data, inequality, and democracy, (MAA-AMS-SIAM Gerald and Judith Porter Public Lecture); Saturday, 3:00 pm.